-In the end, thinking differently is best done when people from different backgrounds, experiences, and perspectives come together.
+In the end, thinking differently is best done when people from different backgrounds, experiences and perspectives come together.
 That can mean bringing in entirely new types of people, or it can mean giving current operators new experiences.

 “I would like to see us to keep a better pulse on industry.
-But that requires people to develop relationships, and frankly to stay put for a long time—not just stay for two years and move on.
+But that requires people to develop relationships and frankly to stay put for a long time—not just stay for two years and move on.
 And not to spend a few years in Silicon Valley and then leave the force,” Mitchell said.
 “In terms of force structure, it will require changes—it will mean maintaining a higher number but more flexibility.
 When we design the force, we don’t do it with any of this needed flexibility in mind, so we can’t absorb those departures without it impacting readiness.”

-Langevin agreed: “As I look at our Special Operations Forces today, I see a growing need to widen our recruiting and talent pool to gain a broader set of skills, perspectives, and experiences in SOCOM.
-The talent that is available in the United States is absolutely incredible, and I would like to see USSOCOM look at how it advertises and recruits Special Operations personnel with an eye towards casting a wide net.”
+Langevin agreed: “As I look at our Special Operations Forces today, I see a growing need to widen our recruiting and talent pool to gain a broader set of skills, perspectives and experiences in SOCOM.
+The talent that is available in the United States is absolutely incredible and I would like to see USSOCOM look at how it advertises and recruits Special Operations personnel with an eye towards casting a wide net.”

-If a force with new capabilities is to take on a new strategy, many of its roles and relationships with other organizations will need to change as well.
+If a force with new capabilities is to take on a new strategy, many of its roles and relationships with other organisations will need to change as well.
 For SOF, these changing roles can best be seen through its use and collection of intelligence.